Lilis Energy Inc. [LLEX] Price Aside, LLEX Fundamentals Booming Beyond Compare

 Fundamental Analysis of Lilis Energy Inc. [LLEX]

-Now let’s turn to look at profitability: with a current Operating Margin for Lilis Energy Inc. [LLEX] sitting at -81.40% and its Gross Margin at 70.10%, this company’s Net Margin is now -72.10.
-These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.
+Now let’s turn to look at profitability: its Gross Margin at 70.10%.

-This company’s Return on Total Capital is -3.74, and its Return on Invested Capital has reached -1.88.
-Its Return on Equity is -330.00%, and its Return on Assets is -10.40%.
-These metrics suggest that this Lilis Energy Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.
+This company’s Return on Total Capital is -8.09, and its Return on Invested Capital has reached -154.24.

-Turning to investigate this organization’s capital structure, Lilis Energy Inc. [LLEX] has generated a Total Debt to Total Equity ratio of 84.68.
-Similarly, its Total Debt to Total Capital is 45.85, while its Total Debt to Total Assets stands at 32.82.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 1,183.65, and its Long-Term Debt to Total Capital is 45.85.
+Turning to investigate this organization’s capital structure, Lilis Energy Inc. [LLEX] has generated a Total Debt to Total Equity ratio of 1,583.28.
+Similarly, its Total Debt to Total Capital is 94.06, while its Total Debt to Total Assets stands at 45.14.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 9.15 and its Total Debt to EBITDA Value is 9.22.
-The Enterprise Value to Sales for this firm is now 2.25, and its Total Debt to Enterprise Value stands at 0.40.
-Lilis Energy Inc. [LLEX] has a Price to Book Ratio of 7.29, a Price to Cash Flow Ratio of 0.93.
+This company’s Enterprise Value to EBITDA is 9.43 and its Total Debt to EBITDA Value is 8.04.
+The Enterprise Value to Sales for this firm is now 2.04, and its Total Debt to Enterprise Value stands at 0.30.

 Conclusion: Is Lilis Energy Inc. [LLEX] a Reliable Buy?